ourpalace/ourcord/CONTRIBUTING.md

 ----

-- WHy do we have to email you guys for security vulnerability's instead of opening an issue?
+- Why do we have to email you guys for security vulnerability's instead of opening an issue?
   - For security reasons, as if you used the issue tracker, everyone can see it, but in email only we can see it.

 ----